TonyIvchenko/playground/shared/README.md

 - use `app-two-up-md` for dense visual grids that should settle into two columns at the shared medium breakpoint
 - prefer the shared `64rem` and `48rem` breakpoints over one-off pixel breakpoints in each app

+For motion-heavy browser apps, honor reduced-motion preferences too:

+- use `window.matchMedia("(prefers-reduced-motion: reduce)")` in animation or camera loops
+- simplify non-essential motion when reduced motion is active instead of only slowing it down a little
+- prefer static redraws, direct jumps, or lower-frequency updates for decorative visuals
+- keep the user-facing status copy honest when reduced motion changes how an effect behaves

 Apps can still define their own local aliases, but those aliases should map back to the shared roles here instead of inventing a brand new base token set each time.